CamiloCod3/autostack/README.md

----
+# 🚀 Autostack: Automated Server Deployment with Terraform

-# Autostack: Automated Server Deployment with Terraform
+**Automate Your Server Deployment with Ease**

-**Automate Your Server Deployment with Ease** Autostack is a powerful, flexible solution for automating server deployment and configuration using Terraform, supported by Bash scripts and Docker.
+Autostack is a powerful, flexible solution for automating server deployment and configuration using Terraform, supported by Bash scripts and Docker.
 Designed with scalability, security, and efficiency in mind, Autostack is ideal for deploying applications like Odoo on cloud platforms, ensuring reliable infrastructure setup with minimal manual intervention.

 ## 📁 Project Overview

 Autostack leverages **Terraform** for infrastructure automation, **Bash scripts** for seamless configuration, and **Docker** for local testing.
-Cloudflare is used for DNS management, allowing for efficient handling of domain records.
 The project automates key aspects of server setup, including SSH security, firewall configuration, Fail2Ban, swap memory allocation, and Nginx with SSL for secure access.

 ### Project Structure